israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 ## Syntax

 Syntax is a set of rules that defined how a program are constructed.
+It is how to write a program that work in a programming language.

 Programming is **instructions** that listing well so a computer can be executed, and each program instructions are called generally called **statements**, So basically we can call any program is a set and sequence of statements working together